security-summer-school/hardware-sec/hardware-computing/README.md

 If done by software, while being secure against brute-force attacks, AES can be broken using side-channel attacks.
 The hardware implementation is much harder to be affected by such attacks.

-Intel, AMD, ARM, Risc-V SPARC, IBM have implemented AES instruction sets in hardware.
+Intel, AMD, ARM, Risc-V, SPARC, IBM have AES instruction sets implemented in hardware.
-We will mailny discuss the implentations from Intel, and mention the one from ARM.
+We will mailny discuss the implentations from Intel, and mention the one from ARM.=
-If interested in the implementations from other architectures, you can find them in the [Further Reading](https://github.com/security-summer-school/hardware-sec/tree/main/hardware-computing#further-reading) section.

 ### Intel AES-NI